TLabAltoh/TLabWebViewVR-XRInteractionToolkit-2022/README.md

 ## Overview
 This sample Unity project is the minimum configuration for using [```TLabWebView```](https://github.com/TLabAltoh/TLabWebView) (3D web browser / 3D WebView plugin) with the [```XR Interaction Toolkit```](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.5/manual/index.html).
 This includes searchbar example.

+> [!NOTE]
+> This repository will be public archived and rebuilt in the future.
+This project was originally upgraded from the Unity 2021 VR template to Unity 2022, so the XR Interaction Toolkit cannot be safely upgraded to 3.0.x.
+Currently, the XR Interaction Toolkit is kept at version 2.5.4.

 > [!WARNING]
 > Note that this project only works on Android devices; it will not display web pages when run on the Unity Editor.